RasaHQ/livestream-tf-pipeline/README.md

 ```

 The chatbot includes live data APIs.
 In order to access the data yourself, you will need to get the API keys and store them as environmental variables.
-Below are instructions of how to do it:
+Below are instructions on how to do it:
-1. Meetup API:
+1. **Meetup API:**
 	1. Get the API key [here](https://secure.meetup.com/meetup_api/key/)
 	2. Copy the key, open your command line and execute:
 		* Ubuntu and Mac OS: